 The next most common tip from our readers was to dress warmly.
 Which, like, yeah, of course.
 But when the question of how to dress warmly comes up, New Englanders split into two warring factions, best exemplified by the brothers in A Christmas Story.

-There are the Randys, who bundle up in the thickest, warmest outerwear they can find, mobility be damned:
+There are the Randys, who bundle up in the thickest, warmest outerwear they can find:

-Then there are the Ralphies, who layer up to preserve flexibility while combating the cold (and bullies, spoiler alert):
+Then there are the Ralphies, who layer up to combat the cold (and bullies, spoiler alert):

 So who's right?
 Sorry, Randy, but layers are the way to go, according to the Massachusetts Emergency Management Agency's extreme cold safety tips: